anoma/juvix-docs/docs/tutorials/essential.juvix.md

 In Juvix, traits provide a way to define shared behaviour for types, similarly to traits in Rust, type classes in Haskell, and interfaces in Java.
-A trait specifies a set functions that must be implemented in an instance for a given type.
-Traits allow to write generic, reusable code by specifying constraints on types without committing to a specific implementation.
+A trait defines a set of functions that must be implemented for a given type.
+Types that implement a trait are called *instances* of the trait.
+Traits enable writing generic, reusable code by specifying constraints on types without committing to a specific implementation.

 For example, the `Eq` trait from the standard library specifies the equality function `Eq.eq`.